Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 First, find the base docker image

-When I followed the link (7.0/apache/Dockerfile), I saw a Dockerfile for creating a PHP7.0 series + apache docker image.
+Following the link (7.0/apache/Dockerfile) I saw a Dockerfile for creating a docker image for PHP7.0 series + apache.

 cd ~ vagrant@vagrant:~$ git clone https://github.com/docker-library/php.git vagrant@vagrant:~$ cd /home/vagrant/php/7.0/apache

-Also, create a PHP file for testing and copy it to the docker image.
+Also create a PHP file for testing and COPY it into a docker image.

-vi Dockerfile # Dockerfile around line 59 && ./configure --enable-mbstring # ← Add --with-config-file-path="$PHP_INI_DIR" # Add the following COPY command to an appropriate place in the Dockerfile # I , added before WORKDIR /var/www/html.
+vi Dockerfile # Dockerfile Near line 59 && ./configure --enable-mbstring # ← Addendum --with-config-file-path="$PHP_INI_DIR" # Added the following COPY instruction to an appropriate location in the Dockerfile # I added WORKDIR /var/www/html.
 COPY mbstring.php /var/www/html/

 Try compiling PHP with docker build